lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 ### Textbook
 We will use a free, online textbook for this course.
 You will need to sign up for an account [here](https://runestone.academy/runestone/default/user/register).
 Enter `csci127summer2020` for the course name.
+(Video on how to use the textbook and complete the textbook reading assignments coming soon!)

 ### Additional problems